vincent6767/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Verify the monitoring installation

-*TODO:* run `kubectl` command to show the running pods and services for all components.
+run `kubectl` command to show the running pods and services for all components.
 Take a screenshot of the output and include it here to verify the installation

 * You can access the result images in **answer-img/all-resources-running** folder

 ## Setup the Jaeger and Prometheus source
-*TODO:* Expose Grafana to the internet and then setup Prometheus as a data source.
+Expose Grafana to the internet and then setup Prometheus as a data source.
 Provide a screenshot of the home page after logging into Grafana.

 * You can access the Grafana Homepage image in **answer-img/grafana-homepage.png**

 ## Create a Basic Dashboard
-*TODO:* Create a dashboard in Grafana that shows Prometheus as a source.
+Create a dashboard in Grafana that shows Prometheus as a source.
 Take a screenshot and include it here.

 * You can access the Grafana Dashboard with Prometheus as a source in **answer-img/grafana-dashboard-with-prometheus-ds**

 ## Describe SLO/SLI
-*TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.
+Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.

+* Service Level Indicators (SLI) are incidators / metrics used to measure the performance of a service. **It's an actual measurement** to show whether the team **achieved the SLO or not**.
+So for example,

+    * The team set *monthly service uptime to be 99.9%* as a SLO.
+The SLI is the actual percentage of minutes in a given month.
+    * The team set *service request response time* as 500ms as a SLO.
+The SLI is the actual response time for each specific requests.

 ## Creating SLI metrics.
-*TODO:* It is important to know why we want to measure certain metrics for our customer.
+It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.

+   * There are many metrics that could be used to measure SLIs.
+But most of them could be categorized into 4 metrics, called golden signals.
+Those are:
+        * **Latency**: The time taken to serve a request (usually measured in ms).
+        * **Traffic**: The amount of stress on a system from demand (such as the number of HTTP requests/second)
+        * **Saturation**: The overall capacity of a service (such as the percentage of memory or CPU used)
+        * **Errors**: The number of requests that are failing (such as number of HTTP 500 responses).

 ## Create a Dashboard to measure our SLIs
 *TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.

+* You can see the dashboard in the file: **answer-img/dashboard-to-measure-sli**

 ## Tracing our Flask App
-*TODO:*  We will create a Jaeger span to measure the processes on the backend.
+We will create a Jaeger span to measure the processes on the backend.
 Once you fill in the span, provide a screenshot of it here.

+* You can see the image in **answer-img/jaeger-traces-grafana.png**

 ## Jaeger in Dashboards
-*TODO:* Now that the trace is running, let's add the metric to our current Grafana dashboard.
+Now that the trace is running, let's add the metric to our current Grafana dashboard.
 Once this is completed, provide a screenshot of it here.

+* You can see the image in **answer-img/jaeger-traces-grafana.png**

 ## Report Error
-*TODO:* Using the template below, write a trouble ticket for the developers, to explain the errors that you are seeing (400, 500, latency) and to let them know the file that is causing the issue.
+Using the template below, write a trouble ticket for the developers, to explain the errors that you are seeing (400, 500, latency) and to let them know the file that is causing the issue.

 TROUBLE TICKET

-Name:
+Name: 500 Internal server error on /star endpoint

-Date:
+Date: October 24th, 2021

-Subject:
+Subject: "Add star" functionality returns 500 internal server error

-Affected Area:
+Affected Area: Add star functionality (backend)

-Severity:

-Description:
+Severity: Critical, functionality can't be accessed

+Description: Users are blocked completely to add star features due error.
+Here is the trace ID for further information including the error log: **595b76dd18bf0b74**

 ## Creating SLIs and SLOs
 *TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name three SLIs that you would use to measure the success of this SLO.

+I'm assuming uptime as the amount of time that a service was available to respond to a request.
+With that definition in mind, here is what I feel 3 SLIs that we need to track.

+1. Latency — The time taken to serve a request
+2. Traffic — The amount of stress on a system from demand
+3. Errors — The number of requests that are failing

 ## Building KPIs for our plan
 *TODO*: Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
 We will make a dashboard for this, but first write them down here.

+1. Traffic - The number of successful HTTP requests / minute

+    * The number of successful (2xx or 4xx) HTTP requests processed / minute shows the service are able to serve requests.

+2. Latency - The average time taken to serve requests / minute under 2 minutes
+    * The metric helps to understand how fast the service serve requests.
+If it's over 5 minutes, then it might indicates issues that potentially could affect the uptime.

+3. Errors - The number of 500 errors returned / minute

+    * 500 errors shows processed are failed to be processed and impacts the uptime of our service.
+The metric helps us to spot the 500 error trends so we could act as fast as possible.

 ## Final Dashboard
 *TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.

+* You can see the dashboard in the file: **answer-img/final-dashboard.png**